Mandelamarle/Mandelamarle/README.md

 - 👋 Hi, I’m @Mandelamarle Ui/Ux Designer
-Currently learing Python. for Web Development including HTML, CSS and JavaScript..
+Currently learing Python. for Web Development including HTML, CSS and JavaScript...

 <!---
 Mandelamarle/Mandelamarle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.